csound/manual/docs/score/note-durations.md

 ### Instrument Events Given in the Standard Numeric Score

 If an instrument is called via the score, both `p2` (start time) and `p3` (duration) are measured in *beats*.
 Per default, one beat is in tempo 60 beats per minute, so one second.
-But it is affected by the tempo statement which can be given via the `t` statement.
+But it is affected by the tempo which can be given via the `t` statement.
 So without any tempo statement this score will result in one second performance of instrument 1, then one second pause, and thene again one second performance:

 ``` csound-csd
 <CsScore>